AnubhavGitHub07/Codelabz/README.md

 The project is developed and maintained under [c2siorg](https://github.com/c2siorg) and welcomes contributors from around the world.

 ---

 ## ✨ Key Features

-- **Interactive Guided Tutorials**: Engaging step-by-step coding lessons for users.
+- **Interactive Guided Tutorials** — Engaging step-by-step coding lessons for users.
-- **Organization Management**: Tools for organizations to create, manage, and publish content.
+- **Organization Management** — Tools for organizations to create, manage, and publish content.
-- **Collaborative Editor**: A powerful rich-text editor for seamless tutorial creation.
+- **Collaborative Editor** — A powerful rich-text editor for seamless tutorial creation.
-- **Real-time Synchronization**: Powered by Firebase and Yjs for collaborative workflows.
+- **Real-time Synchronization** — Powered by Firebase and Yjs for collaborative workflows.
-- **Progress Tracking**: Users can track their engagement and learning journey.
+- **Progress Tracking** — Users can track their engagement and learning journey.
-- **Modern & Responsive UI**: A sleek, user-friendly interface built with React and Material UI.
+- **Modern & Responsive UI** — A sleek, user-friendly interface built with React and Material UI.

 ---